Kelho0812/Philosophers/README.md

 **License:**
 This project is licensed under the [MIT License](LICENSE).

-**Acknowledgments:**
-Thanks to contributors and developers who have contributed to this project.

 Explore and experiment with the dining philosophers problem using this simulation!